awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-codedeploy-deploymentgroup-deployment-revision-githublocation.md

-# AWS CodeDeploy DeploymentGroup Deployment Revision GitHubLocation<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision-githublocation"></a>
+# CodeDeploy DeploymentGroup Deployment Revision GitHubLocation<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision-githublocation"></a>

-`GitHubLocation` is a property of the [AWS CodeDeploy DeploymentGroup Revision](aws-properties-codedeploy-deploymentgroup-deployment-revision.md) property that specifies the location of an application revision that is stored in GitHub\.
+`GitHubLocation` is a property of the [CodeDeploy DeploymentGroup Revision](aws-properties-codedeploy-deploymentgroup-deployment-revision.md) property that specifies the location of an application revision that is stored in GitHub\.

-## Syntax<a name="w4ab1c21c10c72c21c47b5"></a>
+## Syntax<a name="w13ab1c21c10c78c21c47b5"></a>

 ### JSON<a name="aws-properties-codedeploy-deploymentgroup-deployment-revision-githublocation-syntax.json"></a>